Board work and committees

 The President and CEO of Nokian Tyres is in charge of ensuring that the Board members have the necessary and sufficient information on the Company’s operations.
 The Board assesses its activities and operating methods by carrying out a self-evaluation once a year.
 Members of the Board and the President and CEO will not participate in making a decision where the law states that they must be disqualified.

-According to the Articles of Association of Nokian Tyres, the Board of Directors comprises no fewer than four and no more than eight members.
-The number of Board members and the composition of the Board shall be such that the Board is capable of efficiently carrying out its tasks, while taking account of the requirements set by the Company’s operations and its stage of development.
-The elected Board members must be qualified for the task and able to allocate enough time for the Board duties.
-The proposal regarding the composition of the Board for the Annual General Meeting is prepared by the Personnel and Remuneration Committee.
-The Board shall have no fewer than two representatives from both genders.
-This goal has been met in the current Board.
-The principles concerning the selection of the Board and its diversity are shown here.
+According to the Articles of Association of Nokian Tyres, the Board of Directors comprises no fewer than four and no more than nine members.
+The proposal regarding the composition of the Board for the General Meeting is prepared by the Personnel and Remuneration Committee.
+The number of Board members and the composition of the Board shall be such that the Board is capable of efficiently carrying out its tasks, while taking into account the requirements set by the Company’s operations and its stage of development.
+The elected Board members must be qualified for the task and able to devote a sufficient amount of time for the Board duties.

 Members of the Board are elected at the Annual General Meeting for a one-year term of office that begins after the closing of the Annual General Meeting and ends at the end of the next Annual General Meeting.
-The Board of Directors appoints a Chairman and a Vice Chairman from among its members.
-The remuneration payable to the Board members is also confirmed at the Annual General Meeting.
+The Board of Directors appoints a Chairman and a Deputy Chairman from among its members.
+The remuneration payable to the Board members is also decided at the Annual General Meeting.